The author completed a 700 watt DIY solar project for his own rooftop and gained this authentic and valuable experience in the process.

 Your inverters and panel configuration should be such that it maximizes the DC bus voltage, this way you will be able to:

-- Keep DC current to minimum level and will save on heating and other system losses.
+- Keep DC current to a minimum level and will save on heating and other system losses.

-- Reduce internal resistive losses in solar panel itself.
+- Reduce internal resistive losses in the solar panels.